This post may contain affiliate links. See our Privacy Policy.

 - Rinse and sort the dried beans, discarding any damaged beans or debris, then place them in the slow cooker.

 - Brown the sliced andouille sausage in a skillet with a little oil until the edges are nicely colored, then transfer the sausage to the slow cooker.
+The vegetables are then briefly sautéed and added to the beans in the slow cooker.

 - Stir the bay leaf, Cajun seasoning, chicken stock, and water into the slow cooker, making sure the beans are mostly submerged.